libsdl-org/SDL/docs/README-migration.md

 You should set the `event.common.timestamp` field before passing an event to `SDL_PushEvent()`.
 If the timestamp is 0 it will be filled in with `SDL_GetTicksNS()`.

+SDL_GetEventState used to be a macro, now it's a real function, but otherwise functions identically.

 ## SDL_gamecontroller.h